pmoustopoulos/customer-api/README.md

 #### Project Coordinates:

-- **`groupId`**: Identifies your project’s group, typically the company or organization (e.g., `com.ainigma100`).
-It is a unique identifier that distinguishes your project from others.
+- **`groupId`**: Identifies your project’s group, typically following the reverse domain name pattern of your company or organization.
+For example, if your company’s domain is `ainigma100.com`, your `groupId` might be `com.ainigma100`.
+  This convention helps to ensure uniqueness across all projects globally by using a domain that the organization owns or controls.
 - **`artifactId`**: The name of your project or module (e.g., `customer-api`).
 It represents the artifact, which is usually the output of the project, such as a JAR file.
 - **`version`**: The current version of your project (e.g., `0.0.1-SNAPSHOT`).
 It indicates the specific iteration of